CIMR-Algos/SeaIceThickness_ATBD/book/_build/html/_sources/L2_product_definition.md

 The quality flag is an important indicator for users of the product.
-While for full ice coverage of a grid cell gives the best retrieval of sea ice thickness, the retrieval is still valid for lower ice cover.
+While for full ice coverage of a grid cell the retrieval gives the best, i.e., lowest uncertainty sea ice thickness results, the retrieval is still valid for lower ice concentrations.
 The sea ice edge mask is set for grid cells where the retrieval is not valid due to the presence of the sea ice edge.
 The ice shelf mask is set for grid cells where the retrieval is not valid due to the presence of an ice shelf.
-The landmask bit is set for grid cells where the retrieval is not valid due to the presence of land.
+The land mask bit is set for grid cells where the retrieval is not valid due to the presence of land.
 The validity of the retrieved ice thickness is set for grid cells where the retrieval is valid in general, which is the major indicator for users of